ccswbs/web-components/development-guide.md

 - `www`: This is where the demo page is built to.
 This directory is automatically generated and should not be modified.
 - `dist`: This is where the components are built to.
 This directory is automatically generated and should not be modified.
+- `docs`: This is where documentation of each individual component lives, this should not be modified directly, instead follow the guide [here](#documenting-a-component).

 ## Building the components